sxxb/nightingale-bowden-portal/src/content/guesthouse/helloworld.md

 ---
-layout: ../../layouts/ArticleLayout.astro
-title: 'Hello World'
+title: 'Hello World Content'
 abstract: 'A test notice to examine how content and colllections are displayed'
-publishedDate: "2024-08-16"
+publishedDate: 2024-08-16
-tags: ["building update", "test notice", "mups"]
+# tags: ["building update", "test notice", "mups"]
 ---

-# Hello World
+# Hello World Content
 This is a test markdown page.

 List: